lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 1. Read one or more of the pollution sensor files
 2. Calculate a mean for one of the pollutants, either `nitrate` or `sulfate`
-3. Write the code for 1 and 2 in a way that one can run the analysis by passing a set of parameters to the code, versus copying & pasting the code to handle different sets of sensors and/or pollutants, as illustrated in the [sample output from the assignment](https://d396qusza40orc.cloudfront.net/rprog%2Fdoc%2Fpollutantmean-demo.html).
+3. Write the code for 1 and 2 in a way that one can run the analysis by passing a set of parameters to an R function named `pollutantmean()` instead of copying & pasting the code to handle different sets of sensors and/or pollutants.

+The desired outcome is illustrated in the [sample output from the assignment](https://d396qusza40orc.cloudfront.net/rprog%2Fdoc%2Fpollutantmean-demo.html).

 <img src="./images/rprog-pollutantmeanWithSAS01.png">